jasdips/bulk-rdap/draft-nro-bulk-rdap.md

 .# Abstract

-To complement the move from Whois to RDAP for the Regional Internet Registries (RIRs), this document specifies a new service, named the Bulk RDAP, that an RIR can deploy in lieu of its Bulk Whois service.
+The Registration Data Access Protocol (RDAP) is used by Regional Internet Registries (RIRs) and Domain Name Registries (DNRs) to provide access to their resource registration information.
+For the corresponding Whois service, RIRs generally publish the information in bulk format, for use cases where the standard query service is not suitable.
+This document defines a similar bulk service for use with RDAP.

 {mainmatter}

 # Introduction

 As the RIRs shift from Whois to RDAP, they also need an RDAP counterpart for their Bulk Whois service.
-To that end, this document specifies a new service, named the Bulk RDAP, that an RIR can deploy to replace the Bulk Whois.
-This service is intended to be a simple, easy-to-implement replacement.
+To that end, this document specifies a new service, named the Bulk RDAP, that an RIR can deploy to provide access to RDAP data in bulk format.

 At a higher level, the Bulk RDAP comprises JSON data for IP Network, Autonomous System Number, Domain, Nameserver, and Entity object classes ([@!RFC9083, section 5]), plus some JSON metadata.
 It can be easily extended to include data for